moiri/kobold/README.md

                 Enables the character to crouch.
 The crouch height of the character is set with setSize("heightCrouch", height).
 Keep in mind that this depends on the size of the crouch animation.

-            "crouchRun": false
-                Enables the character to crouch while running.
-If this is turned off, the character stands up as soon the run button is pressed.
-                If "crouch" is turned off, this parameter has no effect.
-                If "run" is turned off, this parameter has no effect.

             "appear": true
                 With this enabled, the character is able to appear at a defined